matovu-farid/hello-rails-back-end/README.md

 ## Description

-The hello rails back end is created to help me lean how to integrate rails back end code that will be used by a front end react app
+The hello rails back end is created to help me learn how to integrate rails back end code that will be used by a front end react app

 ![screenshot](./screenshot.png)